MicrosoftDocs/cpp-docs/docs/mfc/reference/chotkeyctrl-class.md

 ```

 ### Parameters
- [in] *wVirtualKeyCode*
+*wVirtualKeyCode*<br/>
- Virtual key code of the keyboard shortcut.
+[in] Virtual key code of the keyboard shortcut.
 For a list of standard virtual key codes, see Winuser.h.

- [in] *wModifiers*
+*wModifiers*<br/>
- A bitwise combination (OR) of flags that indicate the modifier keys in the keyboard shortcut.
+[in] A bitwise combination (OR) of flags that indicate the modifier keys in the keyboard shortcut.

  The modifier flags are as follows: